-Cleveland Clinic Children's Center for Pediatric Allergy is actively involved in allergy research and specific testing, so our child and adolescent patients and families receive the most current treatment options and programs.
+Cleveland Clinic Children's Center for Pediatric Allergy is committed to our patients and families receiving the most current treatment options and programs.

 We provide pediatric patients easy access to either scheduled or emergency medical services.
 Pediatric allergy patients also have the choice of being seen at the main campus or at one of our community hospitals or family health center locations.

 The Center for Pediatric Allergy provides a variety of outpatient and inpatient services for children through the age of 21, suffering from common and unusual allergic and immunologic disorders.

 We are actively involved in allergy research to ensure child and adolescent patients receive leading edge treatment and care.